BaseModelAI/kdd-cup-2021/README.md

+# Synerise at KDD Cup 2021: The paper citation challenge

 Implementation of our solution to [KDD CUP Challenge](https://ogb.stanford.edu/kddcup2021/mag240m).
 The goal of the challenge is to predict the subject areas of papers situated in the heterogeneous graph in MAG240M-LSC dataset.

 ## Requirements